Kaikavian language is Central-European, Slavic language with long written and spoken tradition.

-Kaikavians are Croatians, but their traditional language is different from standard Croatian.
-There is also another Croatian language different from standard – Chakavian, which was actually the original Croatian language.
+Kaikavians are Croatians, but their traditional language is different from standard Croatian, which is the official language.
+Beside Kaikavian, another Croatian language that differs from standard is Chakavian, which was actually the original Croatian language.

 Today’s self name for Kaikavian language is Kajkavski, pronounced like Khay-khavs-key.